Dr. Robert Echenberg answers questions and offers his own comments on PGAD

 Why do some doctors think it is hyper-sexuality, and what is the key to diagnosing it well?

 In my experience, most doctors have very little education in human sexuality or in the rapidly evolving science of pain.
 Both of these subjects are still not considered to be worthy of teaching in any significant extent in our medical schools.
 PGAD is a confusing combination of symptoms that the vast majority of doctors and others just do not understand.
+However, if more practitioners understood many of the other pelvic and genital pain disorders, such as vulvodynia, painful bladder syndrome, vulvar vestibulodynia, pelvic floor hypertonic dysfunction and some degree of pain science, it would be far easier for them to understand, diagnose and actually help women (and some men) with PGAD.

 Is PGAD different than women who experience multiple orgasms?